crystal22/C2DSR/README.md

 |  ours   | Foo-Kit |        | 0.0655 |         | 0.0818  |        | 0.0841 |        | 0.1420 |        | 0.0146 | 0.0202  |         |        | 0.0198 |        | 0.0202 |
 -->

-Found:
-- After removing 999 threshold, results on the sparser domain (domain B) downgraded severely.
-My guess is because the second domain has more items.

 ![](img\data.png)